Coldcard/firmware/docs/nfc-on-coldcard.md

 Type: `urn:nfc:ext:bitcoin.org:txn`

 Body: Binary, variable length.
-First four bytes will typically be `0x02 0x00 0x00 0x00` (version number, two in LE32).
+First four bytes will typically be `0x02 0x00 0x00 0x00` (version number two, in LE32).

 When the Coldcard has signed and finalized a transaction, it can share it in this format.
-Typically the user will want to broadcast this transaction on the Bitcoin P2P network.
+Typically the user will want to broadcast this new transaction on the Bitcoin P2P network.